lexscite/machine-learning/README.md

 # Machine Learning
-Collection of algorithms and completed tutorials for machine learning
+Collection of algorithms and completed tutorials.

 This collection will expand as I go.
 I'll do my best to document every piece of code as good as I can so maybe it would be useful for someone.
 ## Used articles